sirech/talk-lean-functional-kotlin-backends/presentation.md

 ???

+TODO: add slides with pics explaining all 4 points (if we cannot find any than just remove it)

 - just mention the components generically speaking
 - tell that we will cover more of them as we proceed